 - You can check out Udacity and Springboard, which are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
 Read more about Udacity and Springboard in our reviews.

-- Udemy, Coursera, and Pluralsight are good low-cost and low-commitment options for aspiring product designers and those looking to advance their skills.
+- Udemy, Coursera, Learn UX, Treehouse, and Pluralsight are good low-cost and low-commitment options for aspiring product designers and those looking to advance their skills.

 - Flatiron School has UX design, software engineering, data science, and cybersecurity analytics courses available in-person and online.